Pippin (musical): National tours

-Broadway Revival
+Broadway revival

 A new production was developed for the American Repertory Theater in Cambridge, Massachusetts.
 The production was directed by Diane Paulus, with choreography by Chet Walker, scenic design by Scott Pask, costume design by Dominique Lemieux, lighting design by Kenneth Posner, sound design by Clive Goodwin, orchestrations by Larry Hochman, music supervision by Nadia DiGiallonardo, and music direction by Charlie Alterman.
-Notable in this new production are its integration of illusions by Paul Kieve and circus acts created by Gypsy Snider and performed by the Montreal-based troupe Les 7 Doigts de la Main.
+This production integrates illusions by Paul Kieve and circus acts created by Gypsy Snider and performed by the Montreal-based troupe Les 7 Doigts de la Main.
 The cast was led by Matthew James Thomas as the title prince, Patina Miller as Leading Player, Andrea Martin as Berthe, Rachel Bay Jones as Catherine, Erik Altemus as Lewis, Terrence Mann as King Charles, Charlotte d'Amboise as Fastrada and Andrew Cekala as Theo.
 The players were Gregory Arsenal, Lolita Costet, Colin Cunliffe, Andrew Fitch, Orion Griffiths, Viktoria Grimmy, Olga Karmansky, Bethany Moore, Stephanie Pope, Philip Rosenberg, Yannick Thomas, Molly Tynes, and Anthony Wayne.
 Miller was nervous to take on the role of the Leading Player, re-creating a character originated by the highly acclaimed Vereen.
 However, the challenge presented by such a role, and the representational power of the gender-blind casting, outweighed the apprehension.
-"I know there are people who wonder why the Leading Player has to be a woman this time, but one of the great things about revivals is to be able to do things in a new and exciting way," Miller said.
+"I know there are people who wonder why the Leading Player has to be a woman this time, but one of the great things about revivals is to be able to do things in a new and exciting way", Miller said.
 Composer Stephen Schwartz was present to oversee the sitzprobe.
 The production omits the first act number "Welcome Home".
 The A.R.T. production opened on December 5, 2012, and ran through January 20, 2013.
-This production transferred to Broadway with an opening on April 25, 2013.